top of page

 Someone you really don't want to be.

-Your body changes, you gain weight, you don't feel good about yourself, no one looks up to you anymore, they suddenly call you "ma'am," you're exhausted, you have no energy for anything, you could cry with unhappiness at times, everything feels heavy, you're less sociable, you have little desire, you have a fog of energy, you feel depressed, you can barely tolerate anything, you have (serious) mood swings, sweat attack incoming, and your muscles?
+Your body changes, you gain weight, you don't feel good about yourself, no one looks up to you anymore, they suddenly call you "ma'am," you're exhausted, you have no energy for anything, you could cry from unhappiness at times, everything feels heavy, you're less sociable, you have little desire, you feel foggy and low on energy, you feel depressed, you can barely tolerate anything, you have (serious) mood swings, hot flashes come out of nowhere, and your muscles?
 They’re happily joining in with their own little concert.

-It’s clear to see that this has a huge impact on your life.
+It’s clear that this has a huge impact on your life.

 Ladies, of course, not every woman experiences the same thing!
-Hopefully, you won't experience this, or it won't bother you!
+Hopefully, you won’t go through this—or it won’t affect you as much.

-My great example was a friend who was the first to struggle with it.
+My biggest example was a friend who was one of the first to struggle with it.

 Woman to woman: yes, we need each other!

-Honestly, it should be a phase in our lives where women no longer have to work.
-The whole thing drains all your energy, and besides, you have no idea what's going on with yourself.
+Honestly, it should be a phase in our lives where women don't have to work.
+The whole process drains your energy, and you often have no idea what’s happening to you.

 Trust me it's not a gift!